Acronix98/Beyond/README.md

 # Beyond
-Beyond is a The Legend of Zelda: Tears of the Kingdom Mod created by Acronix98
+Beyond is a The Legend of Zelda: Tears of the Kingdom mod created by Acronix98